masarapmabuhay/start3DAgain-SDL-GL-64bit/notes/steamPoweredIkaruga.md

 --> via: usual holding of the XBOX360 controller with hands,<br/>
 --> where: XBOX button of controller is a square @x and z-axes <br/>
 --> of the default coordinate system;

+13) observed: ship’s POLARITY “shield”<br/>
+—> auto-displayed after POLARITY switch;<br/>
+—> NOT when shooting ENERGY BULLETS

+14) observed: increased DAMAGE to ENEMY via use of ENERGY BULLETS,<br/>
+--> whose: POLARITY is opposite as that of the ENEMY's